Daquiver1/t5_base_api/README.md

 # T5_Base_API

-A FastAPI that translate text from English, French, German and Romanian.
+A FastAPI application that translate text from English, French, German and Romanian.
 It works by taking a user input and translating it to any of the 4 languages specified by the user.

 ## Links to Model Documentation